Find your local branch

 A bee nest on your property can put people nearby at risk.
 If left untreated the nest could produce a swarm that is dangerous to anyone in and around the property.
-Furthermore, a bee nest will present a danger to pets and humans allergic to bee stings.
+Furthermore, a bee nest can present a danger to pets and humans allergic to bee stings.

 Information is key in figuring out the type of nest when facing a bee infestation.
 Bee species and nest identification is crucial to safe removal of the stinging insects.
-Bee nests can be a lot of trouble to identify and remove by yourself, so let us do it for you, please contact an Ehrlich Pest Control specialist today.
+Bee nests can be a lot of trouble to identify and remove by yourself, so let us do it for you, please contact an Ehrlich Pest Control Technician today.

-Some bee species, including Polyester bees, nest underground and have mounds that look like ant nests.
+Some bee species, including polyester bees, nest underground and have mounds that look like ant nests.
 The openings are bigger than ant nests and the female ground bees build their nests next to each other.

-People confuse wasp nests, which are more dangerous, with bee nests all the time.
-Wasps do not swarm around their nests as much as bees do.
+The main difference between bee nests and wasp nests are their size, color, and where they are located.
 Wasps nests have a grayish appearance and have the general shape of a football.
 Bee nests will have more of a yellowish hue and are are hidden away from sight.

 If you have bee nests on your property and would like to have them removed, please contact us to get an inspection today.